Skip to content

 Residential dining

 A meal plan is required for students living on-campus and optional for students living off-campus.
-Meal plans range from around $1,850 to $2,900 per semester depending on the plan that is selected.
-The meal plans entitles you to various nutritious meal options each week during the semester, plus a predetermined amount of retail meal points per semester.
-For example, the “Select Plan” allows residents to eat up to 14 meals each week and $175.00 in meal points that may be used at the residential dining cafeterias (Hale Aloha or Gateway House) and various campus retail outlets.
+The meal plans entitles you to various meal options each week during the semester, plus a predetermined amount of retail meal points per semester.

 Application process

-In order to apply for on-campus housing, you need a UH ID number, which you will receive after being admitted to the program.
-Students may apply for on-campus housing online at Student Housing Services.
-There is a $25 application fee that should be paid with a credit card.
-Please be sure to use the “Non-Freshman” application form (do not use the “Freshman” application form).
-On-campus housing is not guaranteed, however, if you apply by the priority deadline (May 1 for placements beginning in the fall semester, December 1 for placements beginning in the spring semester) you will have a good chance of receiving an on-campus housing assignment.
+After you have been admitted to the program and have received your UH ID number, you can apply for housing online via the Student Housing Services website.
+On-campus housing is not guaranteed.
+However, if you apply by the priority deadline (May 1 for placements beginning in the fall semester, December 1 for placements beginning in the spring semester) you will have a good chance of receiving an on-campus housing assignment.

 Moving in (and out)